hidde/porta11y/README.md

 # Porta11y

-Porta11y is a collection of accessibility-focused annotations, decorators and validators for Sanity’s Portable Text editor.
+Porta11y is a collection of accessibility-focused blocks, annotations, decorators and validators for Sanity’s Portable Text editor.

 [Portable Text](https://www.sanity.io/guides/introduction-to-portable-text) is a JSON based rich text specification for modern content editing platforms.
 It is designed to be a format for text editing interfaces and for serializing into any human-readable format.